UCL-MIRSG/ansible-role-install-python/README.md

 # Ansible Role: mirsg.install_python

 This role installs Python, pip, and setuptools on Debian and RedHat operating systems.
-It will also update pip to the latest version.
+It will also update pip to the latest version or a user-specified version, and then install user-specified Python packages using pip.

 ## Requirements